Aaron-Bopp/TIM/40_Evergreens/Our brain will do anything it can to protect itself.md

 #### [[Our brain will do anything it can to protect itself]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 #TO/TEND/CREATE this bridge note

+Possibly an answer to [[What is the cognitive effect of living in an unjust world]]

 - [[self]]
 	- [[Our ego is our subconscious defense of our self]]
 	- [[We value our biggest insecurities because they protect us from the biggest threats]]